 Contact a product liability attorney in Anaheim

 Malfunctioning blenders can cause property damage and, in some instances, grave bodily harm.
-The staff at Compass Law Group, PC are specialists who know local product liability laws inside and out.
+The staff at Compass Law Group, LLP are specialists who know local product liability laws inside and out.
 They offer free consultations, so you don’t have to spend a penny to learn more about the merits of your potential case.
-You could be entitled to financial compensation, so call now and let the experts at Compass help you.